On this page, we give you an overview of how you can choose to maintain your new table from Eberhart Furniture.

 MAINTENANCE OF YOUR CONCRETE TABLE

 Your table top is pre-impregnated with a nano-cover from the production.
 If you have purchased a table with concrete top, we recommend the following with regard to maintenance:

-In the daily just clean the concrete table top with an ordinary damp cloth
+In the daily, the concrete table top is cleaned with a damped cloth without soap.

 WHAT DO WE DO IF WE GET A STAIN ON OUR CONCRETE TABLE?

-Concrete is a building material that contains natural elements like lime, gravel, and water.
-Even though you treat your table according to the above, we can not guarantee that it is 100% reprehensible to acid, coffee, red wine, and fat.
-With the above treatment procedure, you are well covered against stains, but should the accident happen and the red wine bottle or coffee cup has stood overnight on your table and left a stain or ring, all hope is not out of course.
+Concrete is a building material that contains natural elements, such as calcium, gravel and water.
+Even if you treat your table according to the above motto we cannot guarantee that it is 100% repellent to acid, coffee, red wine, fat etc. With the above treatment procedure you are well covered against stains, but should the accident occur and the red wine bottle or coffee cup has stood overnight at your table and leaving a stain or ring, all hope is obviously not out.

-We personally think that the concrete table tops should be allowed to live their lives and be scarred by time.
-We have many customers who simply deny us to treat their tables from the production because they want a rough expression over time, but if you get a spot you can not live with, we recommend the following:
+We personally think that the concrete tops should be allowed to live their lives and have stains.
+We have many customers who simply refuse to treat their table because they want a raw expression over time, but if you get a spot you cannot live with, we recommend the following:

-The tip here is carried out entirely at your own risk and applies to both our light and dark concrete table tops.
+The tip here is entirely at your own risk and applies to both our light and black grey concrete tops.

-Pour some water on the stain and now use a piece of abrasive paper or a high-grade sanding sponge (minimum 400) and rub the spot / coffee ring in circular motion quite easily with the abrasive paper in the water until you sense that the ring/spot disappears.
-Wipe the water along the way and determine if the stain should go for another sandpaper round.
+Pour some water onto the stain and then dab a piece of sandpaper or a high-grain sand sponge (minimum 400) and massage the stain in circular motions quite lightly with the sandpaper in the water until you feel the stain disappear.
+Wipe the water away along the way and determine if the stain should go for another sandpaper round.
 Now repeat the local nano / wax treatment described in the section above, which relates to the concrete table tops.

-You can also perform this water grinding on the entire table top if you feel the table needs a general refresh.
-Repeat the nano / oil / wax treatment.
+You can also perform this water grinding throughout the plate if you think the table needs a general refresh and then repeat the nano / wax treatment.

 MAINTENANCE OF THE WOODEN PARTS

-At Eberhart Furniture we use massive oak in the production of our wooden table tops, legs, and extra leaves.
+At Eberhart Furniture, we use solid oak for the production of our table tops, table legs and extra leaves.

 We supply wooden parts in respectively black oiled oak, white oiled oak or "invisible" oiled oak.
-To dye our oak we use turpentine-based oils from Junckers, which you can find here.
-You can find more information about the oil via the link, where you can also be guided to the nearest dealer.
+To dye our oak we use Junckers turpentine-based oils, which you can find here.
+You can find more info about the oil via the link, where you can also be guided to the nearest dealer.

-If you have bought a table or have extra leaves in either white or black oil, you can in regards to daily cleaning simply wipe the plates with a damp cloth.
+If you have purchased a table or have extra leaves in "invisible", white or black-oiled oak, you can simply wipe the sheets daily with a damped cloth without soap.

 Note!
-The oils color STRONGLY so our recommendation is to wear rubber gloves and be careful about floors and other environments when you oil the wood.
+The white and black oil color HARDLY, so our recommendation is to put on rubber gloves and otherwise be careful around the floor and other environments when oiling the wood.